BW-AirBNB-619/Back/README.md

-# how to login with oauth2 for my boy troy
+# how to login with oauth2
 Authenticating with OAUTH2 is similar to JWT as both return a token upon success.
 The main difference is the header and url path.

 Existing users admin/password, cinnamon/1234567